Technological platform

 There is no agreed-upon definition of the term "technological platform" within the broadest interpretation of it as a full set of technological means that enable creation of devices, processes, and technologies.
 Other terms to define the "set of technologies that have been developed for various applications but share a common underlying basic concept" include "technology platform", "technical platform", "common platform", and, for particular fields, "ecommerce platform", "IT platform".
-Business models of multiple companies, so called platform businesses or simply "platforms", are build around data aggregation and data processing algorithms.
+Business models of multiple companies, so called platform businesses or simply "platforms", are built around data aggregation and data processing algorithms.
 They include major technology companies like Google and Meta Platforms.

 The term is actively used in the areas of government, business, and science in multiple languages.

 Information technology platform

 In the information science, the technology platform is a digital platform made of adaptable components that interoperate within a layered, modular architecture.
-IT platforms are vital for social, commercial, governmental and political operation in the 21st century, and are influencing these interactions.
+IT platforms are vital for social, commercial, governmental and political operations in the 21st century, and are influencing these interactions.